-- Any parcel with a deadweight of more than 25kg, length of more than 1.2m or cubic volume of more than 100 litres
+- Anything with a weight of more than 25kg, length of more than 1.2m or cubic volume exceeding 100 litres

 - Any items illegally procured